 Credit points: 15

 Students will learn to design and analyse experiments in the life sciences and agriculture.
 The topics covered in this subject include a brief review of non-parametric methods; randomisation, blocking and randomised block designs; one-way and two-way layouts; multiple comparison procedures; fixed and random effects; mixed models; multiple linear regression; analysis of covariance; factorial designs; fractional factorial designs; and an introduction to cluster analysis.
-This subject makes use of the freely available software package R.
+This subject makes use of the freely available software package R. STA3BS is co-taught with STA2BS.
+For STA3BS there is greater emphasis on inquiry with an expectation that students independently analyse some of the subject data.

 Available to Study Abroad StudentsYes